Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

 ### Step 6 ###

     Now that we have created a custom network on MyCrypto, we are going to send a transaction between the two nodes.
-First make sure you are connected to your network created in Step 5.
+First make sure you are connected to the network created in Step 5.

     Once on the MyCrypto homepage, it will ask you how you want to access your wallet.
 Select the option "Keystore File."
 Then navigate to the keystore directory inside your Node 1 directory, select the file located there, provide your password when prompted and then click "Unlock."